An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Background

-We utilize these observations in constructing the MDRG of a generic PL bivariate field $\f = (f_1, f_2)$.
+\begin{lemma} \textbf{Index Lemma} \cite{2008-Edelsbrunner-Time-varying-Reeb-graphs}: If $f: \cM \times \R \rightarrow \R$ is a $1$-parameter family of Morse functions, then at a birth-death point, the indices of the two critical points which are created or destroyed differ by exactly one. \end{lemma} We utilize these observations in constructing the MDRG of a generic PL bivariate field $\f = (f_1, f_2)$.
 Specifically, we compute the points in the Reeb graph of $f_1$, where there is a change in the topology of the second-dimensional Reeb graphs.
-We observe that these points are associated with critical points of $f_1$ restricted to the Jacobi set, and the double points of $\f$ corresponding to crossings in the Jacobi structure $\JStruct_{\f}$ as stated in Lemma~\ref{lem:topological-changes}.
+We observe that these points are associated with critical points of $f_1$ restricted to the Jacobi set, and the double points of the Jacobi structure $\JStruct_{\f}$ as stated in Lemma~\ref{lem:topological-changes}.
+In the next section, we provide two important theoretical contributions which are key to develop our Reeb space algorithm.